Commercial Water Conservation

 Replacing old, water-wasting plumbing fixtures with new efficient models is one of the most important steps to help conserve and protect California’s water supplies.
 Several state and local measures require property owners to install water-conserving plumbing fixtures.
-The SFPUC and Department of Building Inspection (DBI) are partnering to provide information to building owners on local water efficiency ordinances and how to comply with requirements.

 How do I comply?